lukaszcz/coqhammer/README.md

   propositions in `Prop` and boolean comparisons (on basic types from the standard library) into corresponding inductive types.

-  The `breflect` just performs generalised top-down rewriting (including under binders) with the `brefl_hints` rewriting hint database.
+  The `breflect` tactic just performs generalised top-down rewriting (also under binders) with the `brefl_hints` rewrite hint database.
 This allows for easy customisation of boolean reflection by adding lemmas expressing reflection of user-defined boolean predicates.
 For instance, suppose you have a boolean predicate